glmdgrielson/words/links/fics/open-hand.md

 found them and, much to their dismay, could not find them.
 This moment of shock was only amplified by a sudden tug on their pant leg.
 It seems the child decided to follow them.
 At least the child was not lost entirely.

+Gira attempted to scold the child, and then continued on their quest.
+They penned a new note, rather facetiously, about the "human".
+"This locale is almost entirely devoid of humans other than myself, though I have found one exception.
+Studying the specimen reveals that it shares the Hylian phenotype.
+More research is needed."
+The vai smiled behind their mask and put the notes away.
+The sunlight hadn't faded; they wagered it was still afternoon with a fair amount of time left in the day.
+Before venturing onwards, Gira tried to encourage the child to follow them, though this was proving to be difficult.
+The child seemed hesitant, maybe scared.
+They could understand why: a strange individual in a dangerous place is easy to identify as a threat.
+Gira swallowed before kneeling down and offering their palm.
+Their fingers were a bit hardened but the palm was covered by the soft texture of their survival dress.